You will most likely arrive in the late evening so all you’ll want is a cold beer, a warm shower and a good night’s sleep.

 • Photograph the sunrise

 • Massage or reflexology on the beach or at one of the many spas or in the privacy of your Villa.
+Koa Shala & The Nest are my favourites.

-• Have a new tattoo
+• Get a new tattoo

 • Cycling tour of Sanur village